-We are an environmentally friendly charity and all the PCs that we supply or sell are donated by individuals or organisations when they upgrade.
+We are an environmentally friendly charity and all the PCs and laptops that we supply or sell are donated by individuals or organisations when they upgrade.

 We accept donated computers from individuals and from companies.
 If you have equipment which is surplus to your needs, please get in touch:

 phone: 0131 476 1645

 Wherever possible, we’ll ask you to deliver it to our premises in order to save our resources.
 However, if that’s not an option for you, we may be able to come and collect.
 Please note that we are not able to collect from outside the EH postcode area.

 Pass IT On uses data shredding software to wipe hard drives of all data.
 We use HDShredder 4 Professional Edition which meets the HMG IS5 Enhanced security standards set by the British Government.
 If a hard drive is faulty and cannot be wiped, it is physically destroyed before being sent for recycling.

 Any identifying labels are removed before the equipment is passed on, however we are unable to delete ultra violet marks.

 In accordance with European legislation, Pass IT On is registered with SEPA [Scottish Environmental Protection Agency] for the repair and/or refurbishment of WEEE.